MetalBlockchain/metal-docs/docs/overview/getting-started/intro.md

 # Metal Platform

-Metal features 4 built-in blockchains: [**Proton Chain (A-Chain)**](#proton-chain-a-chain), [**Exchange Chain (X-Chain)**](#exchange-chain-x-chain), [**Platform Chain (P-Chain)**](#platform-chain-p-chain), and [**Contract Chain (C-Chain**)](#contract-chain-c-chain).
+Metal features 4 built-in blockchains: [**XPR Network (A-Chain)**](#xpr-network-a-chain), [**Exchange Chain (X-Chain)**](#exchange-chain-x-chain), [**Platform Chain (P-Chain)**](#platform-chain-p-chain), and [**Contract Chain (C-Chain**)](#contract-chain-c-chain).
 All 4 blockchains are [validated](../../nodes/validate/staking.md) and secured by all Metal validators which is also referred as the Primary Network.
 The Primary Network is a special subnet, and all members of all custom Subnets must also be a member of the Primary Network by staking at least 2,000 METAL.

-## Proton Chain (A-Chain)
+## XPR Network (A-Chain)

-The Proton Chain (A-Chain) allows for the creation and use of smart contracts.
+The XPR Network (A-Chain) allows for the creation and use of smart contracts.
 It implements the Antelope Virtual Machine (AVM), allowing developers to easily deploy Proton-based dApps on the Metal Blockchain.
 The A-Chain uses the Snowman consensus protocol.

-Proton is built to handle payments, decentralized finance, dApps, DAOs, payment messaging (Banks, PSPs, Fintechs) with a higher resource efficiency.
+XPR Network is built to handle payments, decentralized finance, dApps, DAOs, payment messaging (Banks, PSPs, Fintechs) with a higher resource efficiency.
- For more information about Proton, [click here](https://proton.org).
+ For more information about XPR Network, [click here](https://xprnetwork.org).

 ## Contract Chain (C-Chain)